digint/btrbk/README.md

 ```

-Example: backup from non-btrfs source
+Example: Backup from non-btrfs Source
 -------------------------------------

 If you want to make backups from a filesystem other than btrfs